Trinity Health Mid-Atlantic: History

+Saint Francis Hospital – Wilmington, Delaware

+Saint Francis Hospital, part of Trinity Health Mid-Atlantic, is a 146-bed short term acute care hospital located in Wilmington, Delaware.
+Saint Francis Hospital serves the Wilmington community and Northern New Castle County by offering emergency care, cardiology, cancer care, family medicine and women’s health among other services.
+Founded by the Sisters of Saint Francis of Philadelphia in 1924, Saint Francis heeds a particular call to serve those in need.
+Saint Francis Hospital is dedicated to serve all who require expert medical care regardless of religion, race, color, creed or economic status.

+History

+Father William Scott, pastor of St. Joseph’s on the Brandywine, was inspired with the idea to build a Catholic hospital in Wilmington.
+Catholics in Wilmington contributed to the cost of the land, purchased from the McComb estate, and the Sisters of the Third Order of St. Francis of Glen Riddle contributed to the building and equipment.

+After many years, Saint Francis Hospital opened its doors on October 16, 1924, dedicated to St. Francis of Assisi.
+You could see the hospital from almost anywhere in the city.

 Mercy Catholic Medical Center – Mercy Fitzgerald Campus

-Mercy Fitzgerald, part of Trinity Health Mid-Atlantic, is a 204-bed teaching hospital located in Darby, Pa., which offers advanced acute care services in Delaware County and Southwest Philadelphia.
-In 2015, the hospital admitted 8,834 patients, cared for 41,855 people in the Emergency Department, and saw 166,028 outpatient registrations.
+Mercy Fitzgerald, part of Trinity Health Mid-Atlantic, is a 204-bed teaching hospital located in Darby, Pennsylvania, which offers advanced acute care services in Delaware County and Southwest Philadelphia.
+In 2015, the hospital admitted 8,834 patients, cared for 41,855 people in the Emergency Department and saw 166,028 outpatient registrations.

-Mercy Fitzgerald is home to comprehensive heart and vascular care, cancer care, bariatrics, orthopedics and ambulatory services, advanced diagnostic and interventional radiology, diabetes education, a sleep center, orthopedics, wound care, acute inpatient rehabilitation, physical and occupational therapy.
+Mercy Fitzgerald is home to comprehensive heart and vascular care, cancer care, bariatrics, orthopedics and ambulatory services, advanced diagnostic and interventional radiology, diabetes education, a sleep centre, orthopedics, wound care, acute inpatient rehabilitation, and physical and occupational therapy.
 In 2012, a retail pharmacy was opened on Mercy Fitzgerald's campus and the hospital established a Mercy Cancer Center featuring a new Infusion Center.
-In 2013, a new Endoscopy Center opened with the advanced capabilities to diagnose and treat digestive disorders.
+In 2013, a new Endoscopy Center opened with advanced capabilities to diagnose and treat digestive disorders.

 The hospital also works collaboratively with first responders and local organizations to be a healing presence in its communities, especially in times of emergencies and disasters.
 In 2012, it was named the recipient of the Corporate Humanitarian Award from the American Red Cross Southeastern Pennsylvania Chapter.